Districts

 Each year, NCACC hosts a series of district meetings where county commissioners and other county officials meet to share challenges, successes and issues impacting counties within the region.

-New this year, each District Director and their planning team will serve as the host county for their district’s meeting.
-NCACC Executive Director Kevin Leonard will also be in attendance during each meeting to give an Association update and gain insight from the representing counties.
-During the “NCACC County Conversations Tour” of District Meetings, the Association will ask each county to list the top three major challenges and top three major accomplishments.
+New this year, each District Director and their planning team served as the host county for their district’s meeting.
+NCACC Executive Director Kevin Leonard was also in attendance during each meeting to give an Association update and gain insight from the representing counties.
+During the “NCACC County Conversations Tour” of District Meetings, the Association asked each county to list the top three major challenges and top three major accomplishments.